songssssss/GCP-PDE-preparation/Questions/examples.md

 - It integrates well with Apache Hadoop for running analytical jobs and gaining insights from your data.

 While **Google BigQuery** and **Google Cloud Storage** are powerful tools for data analytics and storage, respectively, they are not as optimized for real-time data ingestion and frequent updates as Cloud Bigtable. **Google Cloud Datastore** is more suited for applications requiring flexible schema and hierarchical data rather than high-frequency time-series data.

+---
+## Question 33

+You decided to use Cloud Datastore to ingest vehicle telemetry data in real time.
+You want to build a storage system that will account for the long-term data growth, while keeping the costs low.
+You also want to create snapshots of the data periodically, so that you can make a point-in-time (PIT) recovery, or clone a copy of the data for Cloud Datastore in a different environment.
+You want to archive these snapshots for a long time.

+Which two methods can accomplish this?
+(Choose two.)
+Use managed export, and store the data in a Cloud Storage bucket using Nearline or Coldline class.
+Use managed export, and then import to Cloud Datastore in a separate project under a unique namespace reserved for that export.
+Use managed export, and then import the data into a BigQuery table created just for that export, and delete temporary export files.
+Write an application that uses Cloud Datastore client libraries to read all the entities.
+Treat each entity as a BigQuery table row via BigQuery streaming insert.
+Assign an export timestamp for each export, and attach it as an extra column for each row.
+Make sure that the BigQuery table is partitioned using the export timestamp column.
+Write an application that uses Cloud Datastore client libraries to read all the entities.
+Format the exported data into a JSON file.
+Apply compression before storing the data in Cloud Source Repositories.